-- 1.8 The Bishopstone Parish Council owns this plan.
+- 1.8 Bishopstone Parish Council owns this plan.
 The Parish Council has established a subcommittee, the Community Response Group, made up of co-opted members of the community, to organise and oversee the implementation of the plan.
 This arrangement means that the volunteers who make up the CRG are covered by the terms of the Parish Council's insurance.
-The Parish Council is a point of contact to Wiltshire Council, the Environment Agency, Wessex Water, Scottish & Southern Electric and the emergency services. - 1.9 The scheme is voluntary.
+The Parish Council is a point of contact for Wiltshire Council, Wiltshire and Swindon Local Resilience Forum (LRF), the Environment Agency, Wessex Water, Scottish & Southern Electric and the emergency services. - 1.9 This plan is voluntary.
 It must operate within the bounds of legal responsibility and any queries regarding this should be addressed to the Parish Clerk. - 1.10 If individuals or family groups do not want to follow the advice given in support of this plan, that is their prerogative they cannot be forced to follow guidance.